alexstandiford/alexstandiford/about.md

 # Hi, I'm Alex

 I am Alex Standiford.
-I’m a web developer from the little town of Dover, Ohio.
+I’m a web developer from the little town of Anywhere, USA.
 I’ve been tinkering with web	technologies my entire life, and started my career as a web developer in 2015.

 Since then, I have built dozens of WordPress plugins, scratch-made websites, and web applications.